markusdosch/essentialmunich/README.md

 ### Movies

 - The two largest cinemas in Munich are mathäser and CinemaxX.
-- "Cinema" at Stiglmaierplatz is specialized on showing movies in OV
+- "Cinema" at Stiglmaierplatz is specialized in showing movies in OV.

 ### Concerts